open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 your `PodMonitors` and `ServiceMonitors` might also not get picked up.

-As of `v1beta1` of the `OpenTelemetryOperator`, a `serviceMonitorSelector`, and `podMonitorSelector` nust be included, even if you don’t intend to use it, like
+As of `v1beta1` of the `OpenTelemetryOperator`, a `serviceMonitorSelector`, and `podMonitorSelector` must be included, even if you don’t intend to use it, like
 this:

 ```yaml